killerbee1998/veilig/README.md

 Using this returns a passphrase with the desired number of words and intended flags.Passwords must have at least 3 words and at most 20 words.

+**POST requests**

+1. /register -> Path to register user.
+2 Arguments in JSON body( email: email of user, pass: password of user)

+An user can only register once. attempting to register multiple times will yield a REGISTRATION ERROR.

+Empty emails/passwords will also yield a REGISTRATION ERROR

+2. /login -> Path to login user.
+2 Arguments in JSON body( email: email of user, pass: password of user)

+Wrong/Empty emails/passwords will  yield a LOGIN ERROR

 **Flag Descriptions:**